 Have a history of “educational” meetings or copycating

-Many first time entrepreneurs are anxious to talk about their new startup idea since they are concerned it will be copied.
-This concern makes them wonder what is the best way to get investors to sign an NDA before a meeting.
-The reality is that professional investors don’t sign an NDA for many reasons.
-Most of the reasons are legitimate, such as, they had already invested in a similar idea prior to meeting you so don’t want to expose their company to a lawsuit.
-But the the custom of allowing investors not to sign NDA’s also allowed them two bad practices:
+Many first-time entrepreneurs are anxious to talk about their new startup idea since they are concerned it will be copied.
+This concern makes them wonder about the best way to get investors to sign an NDA before a meeting.
+The reality is that professional investors don't sign an NDA for many reasons.
+Most of the reasons are legitimate, such as they had already invested in a similar idea before meeting you, so they don't want to expose their company to a lawsuit.
+But the custom of allowing investors not to sign NDA's also allowed them two bad practices:

 - Educational sessions

-This practice, not only wastes valuable time of startup founders for a one-sided benefit other than their own, but might also actually hurt the founder.
-If the “educated investor” invests in any competitor, some information might be extremely valuable down the line such as GTM strategies tested, marketing channels, distribution partners and more.
+This practice not only wastes valuable time of startup founders for a one-sided benefit other than their own but might also actually hurt the founder.
+If the "educated investor" invests in any competitor, some information might be precious down the line, such as GTM strategies tested, marketing channels, distribution partners, and more.

-One would argue you should hold your cards close to your chest, but the reality is that you want investors to be really engaged while you are meeting them, asking many questions and trying to understand as much of the business as possible.
-It’s really hard to tell if they really like your company or they really like the information you provide them with only to use it in “their” company”.
+One would argue you should hold your cards close to your chest, but the reality is that you want investors to be engaged while you are meeting them, asking many questions, and trying to understand as much of the business as possible.
+It's tough to tell if they like your company or they like the information you provide them with only to use it in "their" company."

 - Copying your idea

 Up until 2020, I would say anyone that is concerned with anyone copying their ideas is just too new to entrepreneurship.
-But 2020, being the fun year that it is, showed us that bad can be worse.
-In this article by the WSJ, Amazon’s VC, supposedly, met with startups only to launch a competing product.
-I’m not sure what is the best defence for this tactics, but if you are doing anything in such VC realm, better to stay away from them.
+But 2020, being the fun year that it is, showed us that bad could be worse.
+In this article by the WSJ, Amazon's VC supposedly met with startups only to launch a competing product.
+I'm not sure what is the best defense for these tactics, but if you are doing anything in such VC realm, better to stay away from them.

 Cultural differences and the executed term sheet negotiators

-A standard VC deal will usually have a major milestone which is signing a term sheet.
-The termsheet states the main commercial terms, puts the startup on “no-shop” for 30-60 days and allows the investor to invest more in legal and financial due diligence.
-Good investors will push for closing of the deal ASAP.
+A standard VC deal will usually have a significant milestone which is signing a term sheet.
+The term sheet states the principal commercial terms, puts the startup on "no-shop" for 30-60 days, and allows the investor to invest more in legal and financial due diligence.
+Good investors will push for the closing of the deal ASAP.

-However, some investors would delay their progress to the end of the no-shop period, knowing very well the founder position is weakened as time goes by, due to lack of money and for not reaching to new investors in the no-shop period.
-When this time comes, they’ll negotiate the basic terms of the deal even if the new terms contradict those stated in the termsheet.
-This strategy is totally acceptable business practice in Asia, but will result in a culture clash when the investment in question is done in the US for example.
+However, some investors would delay their progress to the end of the no-shop period, knowing the founder position is weakened as time goes by due to lack of money and for not reaching new investors in the no-shop period.
+When this time comes, they'll negotiate the basic terms of the deal even if the new terms contradict those stated in the term sheet.
+This strategy is an acceptable business practice in Asia but will result in a culture clash when the investment in question is made in the US.

-When doing your due diligence process, make sure to query how “distant” were the closed deals from the termsheet.
-If many new terms were introduced in the closing phase, or the commercial terms were changed in between, consider if this potential deal is worth the risk of entering a no-shop period for.
+When doing your due diligence process, make sure to query how "distant" were the closed deals from the term sheet.
+If many new terms were introduced in the closing phase, or the commercial terms were changed in between, consider if this potential deal is worth the risk of entering a no-shop period.

-Even if a deal is closed, cultural differences may make the partnership hard down the line so make sure that both the investor has the needed flexibility as well as look deeply within yourself if you have the capacity, sensitivity and EQ to deal with these differences without them taking too much of your focus.
-A way to somewhat mitigate this is to accept investment by foreign investors but minimize their influence such as refusing board seats or any extreme veto rights.
-It is possible that without those you won’t be able to close the deal, but quite possibly with those you’ll enter a long term board clash that might not be possible to fix.
+Even if a deal is closed, cultural differences may make the partnership hard down the line.
+Ensure that the investor has the needed flexibility, and you can deal with these differences without them taking too much of your focus.
+A way to somewhat mitigate this is to accept investment by foreign investors but minimize their influence, such as refusing board seats or any extreme veto rights.
+It is possible that without those, you won't be able to close the deal, but quite possibly, with those, you'll enter a long-term board clash that might not be possible to fix.

 How to avoid the wrong investor?
 Do your due diligence on potential investors